 - Press the button to the right of the display, and the display should no longer read ‘OFF’.
 It will read two different codes (‘CP’ and then the version number), and then it will start to read the current temperature of the water at the top of the coffee boiler.

 - If you wish to power on the steam boiler, turn the power switch to position ‘II’.
-The left most yellow light on the top panel will illuminate.
-A good warm up for the double boiler machine is about 40-45 minutes.
+The left-most yellow light on the top panel will illuminate.
+A good warm-up for the double boiler machine is about 40-45 minutes.
 When you change the position of the power switch, it is a good idea to wait three seconds at each interval change.

 - Continue to check for any leaks.
-Once satisfied, power down the machine in reverse order of above, and place cover back on.
+Once satisfied, power down the machine in reverse order of above, and place the cover back on.